ibm-cloud-docs/cloud-databases/reference-iam.md

 Access to {{site.data.keyword.cloud}} Databases service instances for users in your account is controlled by {{site.data.keyword.cloud_notm}} [Identity and Access Management (IAM)](/docs/iam?topic=iam-getstarted).

+This document covers the integration of Key Protect with Cloud Databases, which includes {{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-etcd}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-redis}}, and {{site.data.keyword.messages-for-rabbitmq}}.
+{: .note}

-IAM is only integrated with high-level service access and not with database-level users and privileges.
+IAM is only integrated with high-level service access, which governs privileges and operations available in the Cloud Databases API and the Cloud Databases CLI plugin.
+It does not govern database-level users and privileges.
 Database access is governed by the standard access controls provided by the database.
 IAM does not control database users.
-{: .tip}

 For information about assigning user roles in {{site.data.keyword.cloud_notm}}, see [Managing IAM access](/docs/iam?topic=iam-iammanidaccser).